dell/csm-docs/content/docs/authorization/Backup and Restore/helm/_index.md

 k8s-ab74921ab9      8Gi        RWO            Delete           Bound      authorization/redis-primary-pv-claim       <storage-class>          112m
 ```

+### Steps to execute in the existing Authorization deployment

 1. Create a backup of this volume, typically via snapshot and/or replication, and create a Persistent Volume Claim using this backup by following the Storage Class's provisioner documentation.

+### Steps to execute in the Authorization deployment to restore

-2. Edit the `redis-primary` Deployment to use the Persistent Volume Claim associated with the backup by running:
+1. Edit the `redis-primary` Deployment to use the Persistent Volume Claim associated with the backup by running:

 `kubectl -n <authorization-namespace> edit deploy/redis-primary`